 #3.
 Avoid coverage overlap

-If you are installing the access points too close to each other, then you are not optimizing the access point placement.
+If you install the access points too close to each other, you are not optimizing the access point placement.
 Try to install one access point only to cover a specific area.
 This will help in avoiding coverage overlap.

 #4.
 Wireless interference planning